-Mr Herizal Hazri is the Chief Executive of the Institute of Strategic and International Studies (ISIS) Malaysia.
-As Chief Executive of Malaysia’s premier think-tank, Herizal is responsible for determining the Institute’s strategic direction.
-This includes designing ISIS Malaysia’s research and engagement programmes, building its research and policy development capabilities, and developing and managing relationships with the Government of Malaysia, the private sector, civil society organisations (CSOs), the diplomatic community and other think-tanks in the region and beyond.
-Herizal also leads the Institute’s Track Two diplomacy through the ASEAN Institutes of Strategic and International Studies (ASEAN-ISIS), the Council for Security Cooperation in the Asia Pacific (CSCAP) and the Pacific Economic Cooperation Council (PECC), among others.
+As chief executive of the country’s premier think-tank, Herizal determines the institute’s strategic direction.
+This includes designing ISIS Malaysia’s research and engagement programmes, building its research and policy development capabilities, and managing relationships with the government, private sector, civil society organisations, diplomatic community and other think-tanks.
+Herizal also leads the institute’s Track-Two diplomacy through the Asean Institutes of Strategic and International Studies (Asean-ISIS), Council for Security Cooperation in the Asia- Pacific and the Pacific Economic Cooperation Council, among others.

 Herizal was a recipient of the Chevening scholarship for his post-graduate work in Global Politics at Birkbeck, University of London.
 He was a Fellow of Democracy, Development and the Rule of Law at the Freeman-Spogli Institute for International Studies, Stanford University (2012) and the International Monetary Fund (IMF) Fellow at the World Bank and IMF Annual Meetings in Tokyo (2013) to engage the IMF and the World Bank delegates at the Annual Meeting on programming in advance middle-income countries to surgically tackle instances of development traps in the middle-income economies.
 He has published three books on election observation and electoral politics: "Report of the Indonesian Legislative and Presidential Election 2003-2004," "Afghanistan Presidential Election 2004," and "Politics of the Straits: An Observation of the Taiwan Legislative Election."